-It is the responsibility of students, teachers and administrators to maintain a classroom environment that allows:
+It is the responsibility of students, teachers, and administrators to maintain a classroom environment that allows:

-- ✓ a teacher to communicate effectively with all students in the class; and - ✓ all students in the class the opportunity to learn.
+$\sqrt{\rm a}$ teacher to communicate effectively with all student in the class; and

+$\sqrt{}$ all students in the class the opportunity to learn.

 Each of the behaviors and/or types of misconduct described below are prohibited and may subject the student to disciplinary action including, but not limited to, student conference, parent/disciplined at school.
-Furthermore, any criminal acts committed at or related to the school will be reported to law enforcement officials as well as disciplined at school.
+Furthermore, any criminal acts committed at or related to the School will be reported to law enforcement officials as well as disciplined at school.
 Certain criminal acts may result in permanent exclusion from school.